JosuaKrause/curl-chk/readme.md

 [![Build Status](https://travis-ci.org/JosuaKrause/curl-chk.svg?branch=master)](https://travis-ci.org/JosuaKrause/curl-chk)

-The md5 sum can either be passed as part of the URL or explicitely as argument `--md5`.
+The md5 sum can either be passed as part of the URL or explicitely as argument `--digest`.
 All other arguments are used as is and as specified by curl.
 The results of the integrity check are printed to *stderr* in the format:

 ```